swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 // In this case we generate an invocation of `protoc` for each input file, passing
-// it the path of the `protoc-gen-swift` generator tool. let protocPath = try targetBuildContext.lookupTool(named: "protoc") let protocGenSwiftPath = try targetBuildContext.lookupTool(named: "protoc-gen-swift")
+// it the path of the `protoc-gen-swift` generator tool. let protocTool = try targetBuildContext.tool(named: "protoc") let protocGenSwiftTool = try targetBuildContext.tool(named: "protoc-gen-swift")

-/// Construct the search paths for the .proto files, which can include any of the
+// Construct the search paths for the .proto files, which can include any of the
-/// targets in the dependency closure.
+// targets in the dependency closure.
 Here we assume that the public ones are in
-/// a "protos" directory, but this can be made arbitrarily complex. var protoSearchPaths = targetBuildContext.dependencies.map { target in
+// a "protos" directory, but this can be made arbitrarily complex. var protoSearchPaths = targetBuildContext.dependencies.map { target in
-    target.targetDir.appending("protos")
+    target.targetDirectory.appending("protos")
 }

+// This example configures the commands to write to a "GeneratedSources" directory. let genSourcesDir = targetBuildContext.pluginWorkDirectory.appending("GeneratedSources")

+// This example uses a different directory for other files generated by the plugin. let otherFilesDir = targetBuildContext.pluginWorkDirectory.appending("OtherFiles")

 // Add the search path to the system proto files.
 This sample implementation assumes
 // that they are located relative to the `protoc` compiler provided by the binary